 I got way bogged down with all the different research that said their sleep method was the best and the only one that would aid you in raising a successful human.
 It just all felt like a lot of pressure to make the right decision and I had no idea what that was.

-Then I started reading Secrets of The Baby Whisperer and I’m not exaggerating when I say this book changed my life.
+I started reading Secrets of The Baby Whisperer and I’m not exaggerating when I say this book changed my life.
 I’m not even a book reader(something I’m trying to change about myself), but I read this sucker from start to finish.
+After reading it I had a plan and I was ready to make some changes…

-- I created a routine-this does not have to be anything grand just whatever works for you.
+- I created a sleep routine-this does not have to be anything grand just whatever works for you.
 I got hung up on this for a long time.
-I wanted it to be the perfect routine that was special, but in reality he just needed something that was the same each time I put him down for a nap or nighttime.
+I wanted it to be the perfect routine that was special, but in reality he just needed something that was consistent each time I put him down for a nap or nighttime.

 - Be there, but don’t be there– after going through our new routine.
 I would leave the room.
 This was the absolute hardest part for me since up until this point I was basically attached to him when he was sleeping.
 I think this was a security blanket for both of us.
 But, yes I would leave the room.